Hey, There!

 4. Know the difference between procedural and substantive law:

-Substantive law is the prism by which the court will look through to determine how to apply the facts of your case to a legal outcome.
+Substantive law is the prism through which the court will look to determine how to apply the facts of your case to a legal outcome.
 For example, let’s say you slip on a grape in a local grocery store, breaking your foot in the process.
 If the court finds the grocery store responsible, it will do so by utilizing the substantive law related to premises liability.

 Considering the same facts, let’s say you failed to file your case within the allotted time.
 Based on that failure, the attorney for the grocery store files a motion to dismiss your case.
 This would be viewed as a violation of a statute of limitation.
 This information may not always be available in the practice rules, but it can be found in your state’s general statutes.
-A statute of limitations violation that bars the court from having jurisdiction over the matter, is a procedural law.
-See the difference?
+A statute of limitations violation that bars the court from having jurisdiction over the matter is a procedural law.

 5. Ask Questions:

-When I reflect on my experiences, in academia or in everyday life, the smartest people I have had the pleasure of knowing have one thing in common.
-They ask questions, and they ask a lot of questions.
-Let your mind be thirsty, and water it often with knowledge.
-Throughout your pro se´ journey, you will have access to many resources, and among the most valuable will be the librarian in the law library.
+Some of the smartest people out there ask a ton of questions.
+How else would they learn?
+Everyone’s knowledge has to come from somewhere.
+Let your mind stay thirsty.
+Throughout your pro se´ journey, you’ll have access to many resources, and among the most valuable will be the librarian in the law library.

 Good Luck!